-This 12-week running plan will have you smash your first 10km and help you lose weight in the process.
+This 12-week running plan will have you smash your first 10km and shed some kilos in the process.
 If you find the first week too easy, start on another week that matches your current level.
-And if you’re not ready to move on you can repeat a week or try our walk to run plan instead.
+And if you’re not ready to move on you can repeat a week.
 It’s about making it work for you.

-Running is the ideal way to get a great cardio workout and really give your health and weight loss a boost.
-And the beauty of it is just about anybody can give running a go, even if you’ve never tried it before.
+Running is the ideal way to get a great cardio workout and really give your weight loss a boost.
+And the beauty of it is, just about anybody can give running a go, even if you’ve never tried it before.
+This plan will take you smoothly from walking to running to increase your fitness and energy-burning capacity.
 By consistently performing this plan you’ll be ready to run recreationally or for a 10km race or charity event.
-Before beginning, it’s best to get clearance from your GP if you haven’t exercised in a long time, are very overweight or have existing medical conditions before starting.
+Before beginning, ensure you can comfortably walk for 30 minutes at a brisk pace at least three days per week.
+Get clearance from your GP if you haven’t exercised in a long time, are very overweight or have existing medical conditions before starting.

 What to expect

-This 12 week running plan will support you in gradually building your fitness and help you smash your first 10km.
+This 12 week running plan will take you from walking for 30 minutes to smashing your first 10km, and improve your health and wellness in the process.
+You’ll start by adding in some running to your walk and gradually increase the run time as you get fitter.
 There are also some interval sessions later in the plan to really give your fitness and running an extra edge.

 Low intensity: No hard breathing, you’re able to talk and sing easily.

 Moderate intensity: Puffing slightly, you’re able to have a conversation, but not sing.

 High intensity: You’re huffing and puffing, and only able to talk briefly.